kiranchigurupati/Logs--analysis/README.md

-# LOG-ANALYSIS PROJECT 428
+# LOGS--ANALYSIS PROJECT 428
-Log Analysis Project
+LOGS--Analysis Project
 Building an informative summary from logs by sql database queries.
 Interacting with a live database both from the command line and from the python code.
 This project is a part of the Udacity's Full Stack Web Developer Nanodegree.

 # Technologies used